Jumponthemoon/AllWeatherNet/README.md

 1. **Download the Pretrained Model:**
    Download the pretrained model from [this link](https://drive.google.com/file/d/1n26I1FgwmMtwdKyFZNvd-sDvrR-0qm8v/view?usp=drive_link) and place it in the `checkpoints` folder within the repository.

 2. **Set the Demo Image Path:**
-   Specify the path to your demo image by setting the `dataroot` variable in `script.py`.
-The image can either be the original or a downsampled version from the original dataset.
+   You can put the images to be tested under the folder of `test_data/testA`.
+Or you can specify the path by setting the `dataroot` variable in `script.py` but your folder should contains `testB` with an image as a placeholder.
+Your test image can either be the original or a downsampled version from the original dataset.

-3. **Run the Script:**
+5. **Run the Script:**
    Execute the script using the following command:
    ```bash
    python scripts/script.py --predict